raymon-io/streamcompanionCrossPlatform/README.md

+### This project will not receive any further updates.
+Support for all platforms have been dropped.
+Most platforms runs the app similar to a client side app so they will continue to work except Windows/Xbox which as of now would not work.
+#### While having so much potential, this project failed to get enough exposure, community support or engagement.
+The codebase and ui is simple and easy to pick for any other developer.
+Feel free to reach out or ask questions but I would not be able to fix any issue that come in the future.

 ## Stream Companion App (StreamCompanion.App)
 ##### Cross platform App to enhance streaming platforms.
 Currently works on Android, ios mobile.
 Also works on Android TV, FireTV, Apple TV.
 A slight different variation works on Samsung TV, Xbox.
 #### More info and download links: